jonathanmlowery/jonathanmlowery/README.md

-## Hi there 👋 I'm Jonathan!
+## Hi there, I'm Jonathan!
-- 📚 Student at Carroll Community College
+- Student at Carroll Community College
-- 🎓 Majoring in Computer Science
+- Majoring in Computer Science
-- 🐧 Proficient with and passionate about Linux
+- Proficient with and passionate about Linux
-- 🛠 Skilled with Java, JavaScript, and Python
+- Skilled with Java, JavaScript, and Python
-- 🎯 Learning C/C++
+- Learning C/C++
-- 📧 Contact me at business@jonathanmlowery.com
+- Contact me at contact@jonathanmlowery.com